nasseef/cs2400/docs/Windows10-WSL.md

   ```

 The download/installation instructions can be found on the Microsoft website [here.](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-When choosing a distribution of Linux to use I recommend using one of the latest versions of Ubuntu since that is what we use in the labs,
+When choosing a distribution of Linux to use, I recommend using one of the latest versions of Ubuntu since that is what we use in the labs.
+However, you can use whichever one you prefer.

-but you can use whichever one you prefer.
+Installation for Windows 11 may not always work.
+In that case, try the [manual installation](https://learn.microsoft.com/en-us/windows/wsl/install-manual).

 After setting everything up you should be able to open a terminal that looks similar to: